Doreen E. Lilienfeld is Global Head of the Governance & Advisory Group and the Team Leader of the Compensation, Governance and ERISA practice.

 - Salesforce.com in its $2.8 billion public tender offer for Demandware, Inc. and in its acquisition of private company Quip, Inc.

-- Liberty Global plc in its acquisition of Cable & Wireless Communications plc in a public transaction valued at $8.2 billion and its $23.3 billion acquisition of Virgin Media plc
+- Liberty Global plc in its acquisition of Cable & Wireless Communications plc in a public transaction valued at $8.2 billion, its $23.3 billion acquisition of Virgin Media plc, and as parent of Virgin Media in its joint venture with O2

 - Albemarle Corporation in its $6.2 billion merger with Rockwood Holdings, Inc. and its $3.2 billion sale of its Chemetall Surface Treatment Business to BASF